KHenn22/datafun-04-eda/README.md

+## What Was Done
+This project explored the Iris dataset using Python.
+The data was loaded, inspected, and visualized to find patterns and differences between flower species.
+New features were created, and charts were made to help understand the data.
+The analysis shows which measurements are best for telling the species apart.
 [//]: # (Project completion note)

-## Status 9/9/2025
+## Status 9/10/2025
-The exploratory analysis in `TestDrive.ipynb` has been completed.
+Project complete.
+The exploratory analysis in `TestDrive.ipynb` was finalized on 9/10/2025.

 ### Prerequisites
 - Python 3.8+